gem/oq-engine/doc/oq-commands.md

 logic tree of a calculation.

-2. When invoked with the `--report` option produces a `.rst` report with several important information about the computation.
-It is ESSENTIAL in case of large calculations, since it will give you an idea of the feasibility of the computation without running it fully.
+2. When invoked with the `--report` option produces a `.rst` report with several important informations about the computation.
+It is ESSENTIAL in case of large calculations, since it will give you an idea of the feasibility of the computation without running it.
 Here is an example of usage:

 ```bash
 $ oq info --report job.ini